Central Europe and Balkans Part 2

 It’s fundamental that a prospective motorcycle tourer check the current Product Disclosure Statement of the company whose policy is being considered; and, in addition, check for updates or revisions.
 These are usually printed as an addendum to the PDS.

 Readers might find it helpful to check the results of some reasonably extensive research I undertook on return from my truncated tour.
-Here is a link to a PDF document containing a detailed analysis of what various travel insurance companies offer.You can find it here.
+Here is a link to my page on this issue.

 That’s a hard one to answer.
 I’m not deterred from getting back on the bike.
 Toby Price will – and has done so in the past after a much worse experience.
 But I’m no Toby Price, so it may take me a bit more time with a lot more caution.
 But it will happen.
 Just need a bit more resilience at the fracture repair points and a bit more fitness.

 As for completing the planned trip, in the words of one well-known Central European, “I’ll be back.”

 Return to Top of Page Go to Meanders Abroad